-As I said rejecting on the ground that the Maternity Benefits Act does not apply to your organisation and or quoting the ' 12 months preceding the expected date of delivery' is a legal question that you have to decide.
-If you refer to the ESI Act, it is available only to those who have contributed certain number of days (70 days) in two consecutive contribution periods (that means one year).
-That means maternity benefit will not be paid to one who has just worked for 70 days (let it be 80 days also)
+As I said, rejecting on the grounds that the Maternity Benefits Act does not apply to your organization and/or quoting the '12 months preceding the expected date of delivery' is a legal question that you have to decide.
+If you refer to the ESI Act, it is available only to those who have contributed a certain number of days (70 days) in two consecutive contribution periods (that means one year).
+That means maternity benefits will not be paid to one who has just worked for 70 days (let it be 80 days also).

 Section 5(2) of the Act says that:

-No woman shall be entitled to maternity benefit unless she has actually worked in an establishment of the employer from whom she claims maternity benefit for a period of not less than eighty days in the twelve months immediately preceding the date of her expected delivery.
+No woman shall be entitled to maternity benefits unless she has actually worked in an establishment of the employer from whom she claims maternity benefits for a period of not less than eighty days in the twelve months immediately preceding the date of her expected delivery.

 From India, Kannur